In this article, I’ll explain the seven rules I followed to get all A’s in school and how you can become a straight-A student too.

 - Throughout my academic career, I never received a grade lower than an A- at a major exam.

 Now, just to be clear…

 Do I think I’m a super impressive person because of these achievements?
 No.

 Do I think students should be obsessed about grades?
 No.

-Do I think good grades are the key to long-term success?
+Do I think good grades and having a high GPA are the keys to long-term success?
 No.

-But do I think that grades matter, at least a little?
+But do I think that grades matter to some extent?
 Yes.

 These values will serve you well, long after you take your last exam.